LeilaMoussa/PathfindingAI/README.md

 #### UCS
 As per the project requirements, our UCS implementation assumes the same cost in all directions (horizontal, vertical, and diagonal moves all cost 10).
 Before implementing uniform cost in all directions, we noticed UCS would generally take vertical or horizontal moves.
 After introducing this change, we noticed a greater tendency to go in diagonals, which is likely to increase performance especially if seeker and target are at a diagonal from each other.
-Small note on implementation: Because UCS uses a priority queue as a fringe, we re-used the heap class provided by Sebastian Lague; but because each node is accompanied with a priority, we defined a class `Node Priority`.
+Small note on implementation: Because UCS uses a priority queue as a fringe, we re-used the heap class provided by Sebastian Lague; but because each node is accompanied with a priority, we defined a class `NodePriority`.

 ### Performance per configuration
 <!-- Talk about time and space complexities here and try to map that to measures, if possible -->